 Following that victory, Guillen went on to serve in a number of high-level UFW organizing jobs, including the coordinator of a strawberry-picker organizing drive in California's Salinas Valley, and the national organization's Northwest Regional Director, Policy Director, Executive Board Member, and finally National Vice-President.
 Following her work for the UFW, she served as the Executive Director of La Unión del Pueblo Entero (LUPE), a non-profit organization founded by Ceasar Chavez.

 Currently, Guillen serves as the Affirmative Action Chair of the Whatcom County Democrats, and is the co-founder of and Executive Director for Community to Community Development (C2C), a “a place-based, grassroots organization committed to creating alliances in order to strengthen local and global movements towards social, economic and environmental justice” in Bellingham, Washington.

 Rosalinda Guillen agreed to share her memories of the Chateau Ste.
 Michelle organizing drive in a videotaped interview conducted by Sharon Walker and Sarah Laslett on March 12, 2004.
 A transcript of the interview is available at the United Farm Workers of Washington State History Project, sponsored by the Harry Bridges Center for Labor Studies.
-To the right are streaming-video excerpts of the interview.
 Video editing by Michael Schulze-Oechtering.
 Work on this interview was made possible by a grant from 4Culture/King County Lodging Tax.